Casterlabs/caffeinated-sdk/development/creating-the-widget-source.md

 ## Note about events

 Koi events and music events are already sent to the Stream Side, so you don't need to implement your own event system.

+## Note about frameworks

+Casterlabs places no restrictions on what can be loaded by your plugin, just keep in mind that if you use a framework you will need to set it's base path to `/$caffeinated-sdk-root$` otherwise the app will not know how to serve the contents (that string gets replaced on every loaded file).
+Example SvelteKit config [here](https://github.com/Casterlabs/Casterlabs/blob/dev/caffeinated/widgets/svelte.config.js).